 As solar technology improves and more and more homeowners turn their sights to harnessing energy from the sun, many questions have arisen.
-These questions are good because they demonstrate an interest in generating electricity in a clean way, and an increased number of people finding the benefits of solar systems.
-One question making the rounds…

-As solar technology improves and more and more homeowners turn their sights to harnessing energy from the sun, many questions have arisen.
-These questions are good because they demonstrate an interest in generating electricity in a clean way, and an increased number of people finding the benefits of solar systems.
+These questions are good because they demonstrate an interest in generating electricity in a clean way, and an increased number of people finding the benefits of active solar energy systems, which include efficiency, versatility, and reliability.

 One question making the rounds as of late pertains to the differences between passive and active solar energy.
 If you’re new to the solar game, then you might not have been aware of this question.
-However, since you are on this page, your interest (like many others in the country) is growing.
-That means it’s worth knowing the differences between active and passive solar energy systems.

 What is the Difference Between Active and Passive Solar Energy?

-Converting the sun’s energy into electricity is a clean process overall.
-There are several ways to do so, as the Environmental and Energy Study Institute explains.
 Active solar systems and passive solar systems are the two main forms of solar systems.
 While they each have their benefits, one might be more suited to your needs than the other.

 Passive Solar Systems

-On a basic level, passive solar systems convert the sun’s light directly into electricity through solar panels.
 These solar systems are cost-effective and can be installed simply by adding solar panels to the roof of your home or office.

 Passive solar systems have become pretty standard at this point, so installations can easily be tailored to your energy needs.
 They do not require ongoing maintenance (aside from general building maintenance).
 They’re very reliable as well, since they don’t have many components or control systems.

-Active Solar Systems
+Active Solar Energy Systems

 The major difference between active and passive solar energy is that while passive systems occupy space on the exterior of your home, active solar systems occupy both exterior and interior space.

 These additional mechanisms and steps come with additional cost.
-And unlike passive solar systems, active solar systems require external power sources to operate the various components.
-Examples include heat exchangers for hot water or ventilation systems for solar air heaters.
+And unlike passive solar systems, active solar energy systems require external power sources to operate the various components.

 Passive vs Active Solar Energy: Which is Right for You?